| Description | Level |

 Aguascalientes state – Exercise Increased Caution Exercise increased caution due to crime.
 Criminal activity and violence may occur throughout the state.
 There are no restrictions on travel for U.S. government employees in Aguascalientes state.
 Baja California state – Reconsider Travel Reconsider travel due to crime and kidnapping.
 Transnational criminal organizations compete in the border area to establish narco-trafficking and human smuggling routes.
 Violent crime and gang activity are common.
 Travelers should remain on main highways and avoid remote locations.
 Of particular concern is the high number of homicides in the non-tourist areas of Tijuana.
 Most homicides appeared to be targeted; however, criminal organization assassinations and territorial disputes can result in bystanders being injured or killed.
 U.S. citizens and LPRs have been victims of kidnapping.
 U.S. government employees must adhere to the noted restrictions:

-U.S. government employees may only travel from Ciudad Juarez to Chihuahua City during daylight hours via Federal Highway 45, with stops permitted only at the Federal Police station, the Umbral del Milenio overlook area, the border inspection station at KM 35, and the shops and restaurants on Federal Highway 45 in the town of Villa Ahumada.
+U.S. government employees may only travel from Ciudad Juarez to the city of Chihuahua during daylight hours via Federal Highway 45, with stops permitted only at the Guardia Nacional División Caminos station, the Umbral del Milenio overlook area, the border inspection station at KM 35, and the shops and restaurants on Federal Highway 45 in the city of Ahumada.

 U.S. government employees may not travel to other areas of Chihuahua, including Copper Canyon.
 Coahuila state – Exercise Increased Caution Exercise increased caution due to crime.
 Violent crime and gang activity occur in parts of Coahuila state.
 U.S. government employees must adhere to the following travel restrictions: